CFC-HeroCall/herocall/README.md

 # HeroCall

 HeroCall is our solution to the challenge proposed by [Call for Code](https://developer.ibm.com/callforcode/).
-We aim to target **all** the  categories that the challenge propose.
+We aim to target **all** the  categories that the challenge proposes.
 HeroCall is an ambitious and potentially very impactful project that will help a lot of people in the world.

 ## Contents